History of baseball in the United States

-The history of baseball in the United States dates to the 18th century, when boys and amateur enthusiasts played a baseball-like game by their own informal rules using homemade equipment.
-The popularity of the sport grew and amateur men's ball clubs were formed in the 1830–50s.
+The history of baseball in the United States dates to the 19th century, when boys and amateur enthusiasts played a baseball-like game by their own informal rules using homemade equipment.
+The popularity of the sport grew and amateur men's ball clubs were formed in the 1830–1850s.
 Semi-professional baseball clubs followed in the 1860s, and the first professional leagues arrived in the post-American Civil War 1870s.

 Early history

-The earliest known mention of baseball in the US is either a 1786 diary entry by a Princeton University student who describes playing "baste ball," or a 1791 Pittsfield, Massachusetts, ordinance that barred the playing of baseball within 80 yd of the town meeting house and its glass windows.
+The earliest known mention of baseball in the United States is either a 1786 diary entry by a Princeton University student who describes playing "baste ball," or a 1791 Pittsfield, Massachusetts, ordinance that barred the playing of baseball within 80 yd of the town meeting house and its glass windows.
 Another early reference reports that base ball was regularly played on Saturdays in 1823 on the outskirts of New York City in an area that today is Greenwich Village.
 The Olympic Base Ball Club of Philadelphia was organized in 1833.

 In 1903, the British-born sportswriter Henry Chadwick published an article speculating that baseball was derived from an English game called rounders, which Chadwick had played as a boy in England.
 Baseball executive Albert Spalding disagreed, asserting that the game was fundamentally American and had hatched on American soil.
 To settle the matter, the two men appointed a commission, headed by Abraham Mills, the fourth president of the National League of Professional Baseball Clubs.
 The commission, which also included six other sports executives, labored for three years, finally declaring that Abner Doubleday had invented the national pastime.
 Doubleday "...never knew that he had invented baseball.
 But 15 years after his death, he was anointed as the father of the game," writes baseball historian John Thorn.
 The myth about Doubleday inventing the game of baseball actually came from a Colorado mining engineer who claimed to have been present at the moment of creation.
 The miner's tale was never corroborated, nonetheless the myth was born and persists to this day.